-Hey everybody, I'm going to start off today with a story that I have from one of my clients.
-So I've been working with this woman for a while, and one of the things that we've been talking about is you know, really understanding how the think-feel-act cycle applies to how she shows up at work.

-You know, because the think-feel-act cycle applies to everything.
-Not just drinking.
+I've been working with this woman for a while, and one of the things that we've been talking about is really understanding how the think-feel-act cycle applies to how she shows up at work.
+Because the think-feel-act cycle applies to everything, not just drinking.
 Everything, everywhere in our lives, all of our relationships, there it is.

-So she had been preparing for this presentation and it was a presentation that she had anxiety about.
-She had some stress about it, but she had been doing a lot of work to prepare and to go in with a different mindset and to show up differently by using the think-feel-act cycle, by paying attention to what she was thinking and feeling, and working to shift that on purpose.
+So, she had been preparing for this presentation, and it was a presentation that she had anxiety about.
+She had some stress about it, but she had been doing a lot of work to prepare and to go in with a different mindset and to show up differently by using the think-feel-act cycle.
+By paying attention to what she was thinking and feeling, and working to shift that on purpose.

-So she gave this presentation and it went really well.
+She gave this presentation, and it went really well.
 The presentation went really well.
-She was really happy and she was telling me about this.
-She was telling me about this victory that she had at work for something that she had worried about for a while.
+She was really happy, and she was telling me about this.
+She was telling me about this victory that she had at work, for something that she had worried about for a while.
 And one of the things that she related was that when she was driving home from work that day, she watched and instead of her brain automatically searching for a reward, which so many of us are in the habit of doing, right?

 Something good happens and we're immediately like, "How can I celebrate?
 Am I going to have a drink?
 Am I going to eat something?
 Are we going to go out to a restaurant?"
-Right?

-We're so often in that place of something positive happening and then looking, waiting, anticipating that coming reward, but instead she just allowed herself to be present with what she was feeling.
-She allowed herself to really go in to and really feel and savor those positive emotions, to really understand, what does pride feel like?
+We're so often in that place of something positive happening and then looking, waiting, anticipating that coming reward.
+But instead, she just allowed herself to be present with what she was feeling.

+She allowed herself to really go into and really feel and savor those positive emotions.
+To really understand, what does pride feel like?
 What does victory feel like?
 What am I experiencing right now?

-And it was a totally different experience for her because instead of anticipating this reward of dopamine from food or alcohol to celebrate her accomplishment, she just allowed herself to be present with all the positive emotions that she was experiencing.
-And we talked about how different that was, how different it is to allow yourself to fully experience a positive emotion rather than immediately focusing on, "Okay, have a positive emotion, how am I going to get some dopamine to augment it?"
-Where's that real reward going to come from?
+And it was a totally different experience for her, because instead of anticipating this reward of dopamine from food or alcohol to celebrate her accomplishment, she just allowed herself to be present with all the positive emotions that she was experiencing.

+And we talked about how different that was.
+How different it is to allow yourself to fully experience a positive emotion rather than immediately focusing on, "Okay, I have a positive emotion, how am I going to get some dopamine to augment it?
+Where's that real reward going to come from?"
+That's what I want to talk to you guys about today.

-And that's what I want to talk to you guys about today.
-I want you to really understand what happens when we savor a positive emotion, what happens when we immediately rush to augment it, when we are turning to dopamine, usually in the form of food or alcohol, or buying ourselves something, to augment that positive emotion.
+I want you to really understand what happens when we savor a positive emotion.
+What happens when we immediately rush to augment it.
+When we are turning to dopamine, usually in the form of food or alcohol or buying ourselves something, to augment that positive emotion.
 Why we want to do that in the first place, right?
-Why do we want to improve upon our positive emotions and what we're teaching our brains when we do?
+Why do we want to improve upon our positive emotions?
+And what we're teaching our brains when we do.

-So that's what we're going to be focusing on.
-I talk all the time about using alcohol and using drink and the dopamine reward that your brain gets is a way to numb or turn down the volume on negative emotions.
-And so you've heard me talk about that a lot in the podcast.
+That's what we're going to be focusing on.
+I talk all the time about using alcohol and using drink and the dopamine reward that your brain gets, is a way to numb or turn down the volume on negative emotions.
+And so, you've heard me talk about that a lot in the podcast.